 One of the supplies I always have on hand in the classroom is sheet protectors.
 They are durable, affordable, versatile, and easy to use which is a win-win situation in my book.
 Here are four ways I have used them in my classroom.

-Sheet protectors are an easy way to put posters on display that can easily be changed out all year long.
+Sheet protectors are an easy way to put posters on display that you can easily change out all year long.
 Once they are attached to a bulletin board or wall, you can insert your classroom goals, student art work, inspirational quotes, reading skills for a focus wall, and more!
 You can even insert your classroom store poster where the date can be changed on a regular basis.

 I have been fortunate to work in a school where whiteboards are provided for every student to use.
 If you don’t have whiteboards and need an inexpensive way to make a class set quickly, you should definitely look into sheet protectors.
 By inserting cardstock paper, you can instantly create a 2-sided work space for students.
 These are also smaller and quieter than whiteboards!

 What are your favorite ways to use sheet protectors in the classroom?
+You can find more teaching tips like this here.